 Frequently Asked Questions

 - Who should I talk to about my child’s Special Educational Need and Disability (SEND)

 - Your child’s class teacher is the first person to talk to regarding any aspect of your child’s school life.
 They may consult other staff members involved with your child, such as the learning support assistant.
 They will be able to discuss specific queries regarding your child’s learning, progress and development in relation to any of the following areas:-

-- Prospective parents should discuss any specific concerns about their child’s learning or development with the Headteacher during their initial visit to the school.
+- Prospective parents should discuss any specific concerns about their child’s learning or development with the Head of School during their initial visit to the school.

-- You can also talk to Mr Coombs about any concerns or for advice by telephone or through a face to face meeting.
+- You can also talk to Mrs Gentry about any concerns or for advice by telephone or through a face to face meeting.

 - Communication and interaction

 - Cognition and learning

 - Sensory and/or physical